 - Have you ever trained rescue dogs before?

 - What type of equipment do you use and will I have to buy anything?

 What type of training options?

 There are different types of training available for you and your pup.
-Do your research, and check with with your pup’s foster parent to see which type of training structure that your new dog (and you) may need.
+Do your research, and check with your pup’s foster parent to see which type of training structure your new dog (and you) may need.

 Basic: Some dogs will be fine with a standard (pet store type) group training.
 This is a great training introduction for easy dogs.

 Private: This will be 1:1 training for both you and your dog.
 The right trainer will guide you and your behaviour to bring out the best in your dog.

 Board & Train: This is great when your dog needs more structure than you do.
 Your dog will go through a bit of a “boot camp” to re-train some behaviours.

 Who do you want your dog to be?